• Home

 Overhead photo of Pesto Chicken Pasta in a large bowl with oven roasted tomatoes and two forks inserted into the noodles; with a small jar of pesto, neutral linen, and ramekins of salt and basil surrounding the bowl.

-Updated: This post was originally published in September 2016.
-I’ve updated the post below to include more information about Basil Pesto Chicken.
+Update: This post was originally published in September 2016.
+I made updates to the post below to include more information about Basil Pesto Chicken.
 Plus, I added a recipe video and step-by-step photos to show you how easy this recipe is to make!

 Hi friends!
 How was your Labor Day weekend?
 I certainly hope you made the most out of your last unofficial weekend of summer!